 Quality Construction Results

-With over 30 years of experience, Jamail & Smith is proficient in the unique needs of K-12 schools, charter schools, and higher educational facilities.
+With over 30 years of experience, Jamail & Smith is proficient in the unique needs of K-12 schools, charter schools, and higher education facilities.

 From building and converting classrooms into useable spaces, to maintenance projects, structural upgrades, renovations, and repairs, our team is equipped with the knowledge to deliver a quality construction result.
 We work to make sure that projects that need electrical, mechanical, and fire alarm capability are brought up to code and ready for students to use.

-Our project team efficiently remedies any issues and ensures that everything is completed on-time and within budget to ensure the construction solution does not affect the teachers and administration’s work-life and schedules, or the students’ academic, and extra-curricular activities.
+Our project team efficiently remedies any issues and ensures that everything is completed on time and within budget to ensure the construction solution does not affect the teachers and administrators work-life and schedules, or students’ academic and extra-curricular activities.

 In 2006, Fort Bend ISD launched Jamail & Smith into their bond program.
 Size and scope of projects have varied from asphalt paving, gym floors, lockers, basketball goals, and ceramic tile restrooms, to complete HVAC replacement at numerous schools.
 Jamail & Smith scheduled the projects over an 18-month period, which was 18 months shorter than the time allocated by the district, and our team completed 41 of the projects within the first three months.
 Due to the efficiency of our team working closely with the district, we saved FBISD more than $600,000 from their original budgeted cost for the assigned projects.